 This preamble allows receiving radios to synchronize clocks and start framing.
-We use a preamble length of 32, which is longer than the minimum preamble length of 8, to maximize the amount of time the LoRa receivers can stay asleep, which dramatically lowers power consumption.
+We use a preamble length of 16, which is longer than the minimum preamble length of 8, to let SX126x LoRa receivers sleep for a while, which lowers power consumption.

 Layer 1: Unreliable Zero Hop Messaging

 This layer is conventional non-reliable LoRa packet transmission.
-The transmitted packet has the following representation before encoding for transmission:
+A packet generated by a Meshtastic device has the following representation before encoding for transmission:

 Packet Header Flags

 |0||3||HopLimit (see note in Layer 3)|